-Spend a day in the woods learning to find, identify and prepare edible plants, seeds, nuts, flowers and fungi that grow wild in the British countryside.
+Spend a day in the woods learning to find, identify and prepare edible plants, seeds, nuts and fungi that grow wild in the British countryside.

 We are delighted to have persuaded wild food expert James Wood to teach at Taste the wild.
 His foraging knowledge is huge and his enthusiasm infectious.
 You may recognise him from TV shows like Countryfile and Countrywise!